Nosto/nosto-shopware/README.md

 * Support using recommendations in Shopping Worlds
 * Add tagging to 404 pages
 * Automatic price per unit tagging (tag2)
-* Fir for handling empty payment provider
+* Fix for handling empty payment provider

 ### 1.0.4
 * Fix the order and product export controller to respect the shop parameters